 The UZF package cannot be used with MODFLOW-SURFACT; however, the greater efficiency of MODFLOW-SURFACT makes it preferable to use it over other versions of MODFLOW.
-BGC and the GWMG concur with the use of MODFLOW-SURFACT to model unsaturated conditions.
+The GWMG concurs with the use of MODFLOW-SURFACT to approximate unsaturated flow.